Madhavanlabcode/Madhavanlabcode.github.io/the_lab.md

 ![image](/_img/the_lab/STM5.jpg "STM 5"){:height="1000px" width="600px"}

 As the <strong>newest</strong> STM in the Madhavan Lab, STM 2 features the ability to apply a magnetic field from 3 different directions with 1T, 4T and 9T, respectively.
+(Built and debugged by Zhen and Kaiming)

 ### STM 3: 2K, 7.5T